PersonalProfessional Manifesto

 I’m fascinated by science, and I love to learn.
 This love for learning has grown to a love for teaching which is what most of my research revolves around now.
 More information about this can be found by toggling to “Professional Manifesto” above.

-As will be explored more in my professional manifesto, I whole heartedly believe that life would be a dull place without learning.
-In general, I look forward to periods like holidays, as I find the ability to learn something new outside of the confounds of a rigid work schedule exhilarating.
+As will be explored more in my professional manifesto, I wholeheartedly believe that life would be a dull place without learning.
+In general, I look forward to periods like holidays, as I find the ability to learn something new outside of the confines of a rigid work schedule exhilarating.
 I know this will make some of the high school students that I tutor reading this cringe, but I do think that learning is a privilege, and we are so lucky to be in an era where access to education is becoming more and more accessible.

 Website Purpose

-- An avenue in which I can showcase my portfolio (i.e. the cool things I’ve been working on).
+• An avenue in which I can showcase my portfolio (i.e. the cool things I’ve been working on).

-- Sharing of posts related to teaching and technology.
+• Sharing of posts related to teaching and technology.

-- Other miscellaneous stuff that I want to write and share about.
+• Other miscellaneous stuff that I want to write and share about.

 Thanks for stopping by, and if you do want to find out a bit more about my professional manifesto, please toggle to that section at the top of this page!